-If your insurance provider covers a "Registered Psychotherapist" than you will be able to claim my services under your private insurance.
+I am also a registered health care provider with Green Shield and Blue Cross Medavie; I do not offer direct billing.
 At the time of payment, I will provide you with an invoice that you can submit to your insurance provider for reimbursement.
 My services are not covered by OHIP.
 Please contact your insurance provider for more information about your coverage options.

 What happens if I have to cancel an appointment or if I miss a scheduled appointment?

-All scheduled clients will receive a courtesy text reminder 3 days before their appointment time.
-You will have up to 48 hours before your appointment to reschedule or cancel your appointment.
-If you cancel with less than 48 hours notice or you do not attend your scheduled appointment, you will be charged the full session fee as per my Late Cancellation and No-Show Policy.
+All scheduled clients will receive a courtesy text reminder 2 days before their appointment time.
+You will have up to 24 hours before your appointment to reschedule for an alternative date or cancel your appointment.
+If you cancel with less than 24 hours notice or you do not attend your scheduled appointment, you will be charged the full session fee as per my Late Cancellation and No-Show Policy.

 How often can/should I come to therapy?